e-nk/scandiweb-junior-dev-test/api/README.md

 - Description: Fetches all products from the database.
 - Response: Array of product objects in JSON format.

-### Retrieve a single product by ID

-- URL: `GET /{id}`
-- Description: Fetches a single product by its ID.
-- Parameters:
-  - `{id}` (required): The ID of the product.
-- Response: The product object in JSON format, or an error message if the product is not found.

 ### Create a new product

 - URL: `POST /`